TrillionHQ/trillion-integration-sdk/README.md

 # trillion-integration-sdk

-With checkJewelryExist method you can check if jewelryId exist in our database and then use it for setJewelryId method.
+With checkJewelryExist method you can check if jewelryId exist in our database and then use it for setJewelryId method./n/n

 You need to create an empty div element for widget initialization.
-For example:
+For example:/n/n
-<div id="trillion-widget"></div>
+<div id="trillion-widget"></div>/n

-import {TrillionWidgetApp} from "trillion-widget"
+import {TrillionWidgetApp} from "trillion-widget"/n

-const elem = document.getElementById('trillion-widget')
+const elem = document.getElementById('trillion-widget')/n
-const trillionWidget = new TrillionWidgetApp() trillionViewer.init(elem)
+const trillionWidget = new TrillionWidgetApp()/n
-trillionWidget.setJewelryID('jewelryId')
-trillionWidget.setJewelryType('necklace')
-trillionWidget.refresh()
+trillionViewer.init(elem)/n
+trillionWidget.setJewelryID('jewelryId')/n
+trillionWidget.setJewelryType('necklace')/n
+trillionWidget.refresh()/n/n

 For more methods please visit our library package page - https://www.npmjs.com/package/trillion-widget